VHugoBarnes/tickeapp/README.md

 - Apply render patterns and a little bit of SR Principle.
 - Add pagination and lazy loading for images.
 - Testing.
+- A common component for both EventResult and HotelResult for common styles.
+- Add filters that come in the API response for events or hotels.